jbburgess/netflix-assessment/README.md

 2. Add different options for interacting with and executing the assessments, depending on the targeted audience and use case.
 This could be anything from a command-line based menu that allows individual function calls while running the module as a script to a web-based frontend that uses the Picker API to allow the user to select the source and destination folders, allowing for more granular control over the permissions being granted to the app, and then execute the assessments and get reports via a GUI.
 3. Add additional options for exporting the results of the assessments, such as writing the results to a CSV file, a Google Sheet, or a PDF report.
 4. Improve performance of breadth-first search for file copy operations.
 Currently, the module defaults to a depth-first search, which can be slow for large folder structures.
 There's an optional implemention of BFS in the `copy_source_items_to_dest_folder()` function, but it's not used by default, as it results in frequent API timeout and SSL errors that are seemingly unrelated to rate limits (this functionality can be used by setting the `bfs` parameter to `True` in the function call).
-5. Add additional functionality to the `copy_source_items_to_dest_folder()` function that allows for optional overwriting of existing files with the same name in the destination folder, with additional logic that checks for existing folders and files in the destination folder, compares Last Modified timestamps, allows for either updating existing files with new content revisions, leaving existing file/folder as-is, etc.
+5. Add additional functionality to the `copy_source_items_to_dest_folder()` function that allows for various copy options, like optional overwriting of existing files with the same name in the destination folder, with additional logic that checks for existing folders and files in the destination folder, compares Last Modified timestamps, allows for either updating existing files with new content revisions, leaving existing file/folder as-is, etc.
+6. Add more thorough parameter validation and error handling to the functions.

 ## Authors